hamreliusfilip/portfolio/README.md

 To run the website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/[your-username]/[your-repo-name].git`
+1. Clone the repository: `git clone https://github.com/[hamreliusfilip]/[portfolio].git` or use GitHub Desktop.
 2. Install the dependencies: `npm install`
 3. Start the development server: `npm start`
-4. Open the website in your browser at: `http://localhost:3000`
+4. Open the website in your browser at: `http://localhost:3000` or `http://ChangeToIp:3000` on your mobile device, provided you are on the same network as the PC.